SonjaWisnotavailable/firstproject/README.md

 All of the photos used in the making of my website were taking from the websites Pexels [https://www.pexels.com/search/free%20images/].

+The icons were taken from font-awesome [https://fontawesome.com/]

+The fonts were imported from Google Fonts [https://fonts.google.com/]

 ### Acknowledgements